-The TOE combines with a Mobile Device Management solution (note that this evaluation does not include an MDM agent nor server) that enables the enterprise to watch, control and administer all deployed mobile devices, across multiple mobile service providers as well as facilitate secure communications through a VPN.
-This partnership provides a secure mobile environment that can be managed and controlled by the environment and reduce the risks that can be introduced through a Bring-Your-Own-Device (BYOD) model.
+The TOE combines with a Mobile Device Management solution (note that this evaluation does not include an MDM agent nor server) that enables the Enterprise to watch, control and administer all deployed mobile devices, across multiple mobile service providers as well as facilitate secure communications through a VPN.
+This partnership provides a secure mobile environment that can be managed and controlled by the environment and reduces the risks that can be introduced through a Bring-Your-Own-Device (BYOD) model which can be extended to Corporate-Owned-Personally-Enabled (COPE) or other corporate-owned deployments.

-Data on the TOE is protected through the implementation of Samsung On-Device Encryption (ODE) which utilizes a CAVP certified cryptographic algorithms to encrypt device storage.
+Data on the TOE is protected through the implementation of Samsung On-Device Encryption (ODE) that utilizes a CAVP certified cryptographic algorithms to encrypt device storage.
 This functionality is combined with a number of on-device policies including local wipe, remote wipe, password complexity, automatic lock and privileged access to security configurations to prevent unauthorized access to the device and stored data.

-The Samsung Enterprise Software Development Kit (SDK) builds on top of the existing Android security model by expanding the current set of security configuration of options to more than 600 configurable policies and including additional security functionality such as application whitelisting and blacklisting.
+The Samsung Knox Software Development Kit (SDK) builds on top of the existing Android security model by expanding the current set of security configuration options to more than 600 configurable policies and including additional security functionality such as application whitelisting and blacklisting.

-KNOX provides the ability to enhance the BYOD model by creating a separate container for the Enterprise.
-Within this container, the Enterprise can provision separate applications and ensure they are kept separate from anything the user may do outside the KNOX Workspace container.
-The Enterprise can use policy controls to manage the device as a whole or the KNOX Workspace container specifically, as needed by the organization.
+The Knox Platform for Enterprise provides a set of flexible deployment options for Work environments, including the ability to enhance the BYOD or COPE models by creating a separate container for the Enterprise (the Workspace).
+Within the Knox Workspace, the Enterprise can provision separate applications and ensure they are kept separate from anything the user may do outside the Knox Workspace.
+The Enterprise can use policy controls to manage a Work environment on the device as a whole or within the Knox Workspace container specifically, as needed by the organization.